-Let assume the mechanical energy (Emech), which is the energy associated with the motion and position of an object usually in some force field (e.g. gravitational field).
-Mechanical energy (and also the thermal energy) can be separated into two categories, transient and stored.
+Let us assume the mechanical energy (Emech), which is the energy associated with the motion and position usually in some force field (e.g.,, gravitational field).
+Mechanical energy (and thermal energy) can be separated into two categories, transient and stored.
 Transient energy is energy in motion, that is, energy being transferred from one place to another.
 Stored energy is the energy contained within a substance or object.
 Transient mechanical energy is commonly referred to as work.
 Stored mechanical energy exists in one of two forms: kinetic or potential:

 - Potential energy.
 Potential energy, U, is defined as the energy stored in an object subjected to a conservative force.
 Common types include the gravitational potential energy of an object that depends on its mass and its distance from the center of mass of another object.